marasco/gitbook-wpr-tournated/getting-started/entries-review.md

 * **Formatting summary:**

+  * Minimum 3 teams required to make a draw. <3 teams = cancelled & refunded.
   * **≤ 5 teams:** 1 group (no playoff).
   * **6–7 teams:** 2 groups with **1st Place Playoff** (3rd/5th Place Playoffs optional at TD discretion).
   * **Round robin:** used for **≤ 7** teams.